 If hiking and action-packed snow activities do not tickle your fancy, you might enjoy exploring the quaint cobblestone streets and architecture from the 16th century in Montreal - Quebec’s largest-French speaking city.
 A visit to the city is not complete without a stop at the Notre-Dame Basilica and Habitat 67.
 And don’t forget to indulge your sweet tooth with a frozen maple syrup lollipop from Sugar Shack.

 Take a Cruise to Niagara Falls

 Niagara Falls are world-famous waterfalls situated in Ontario, Niagara Falls.
-It’s one of the top tourist destinations in Canada and for good reason.
-The thundering of 3,160 tons of water every second is enough to give any spectator goosebumps.
-You can choose how you want to experience this natural world wonder with many unique and exciting activities that can be pre-booked on Tripadvisor like a cruise that takes you as close as possible to the falls.
+It’s one of the top tourist destinations in Canada, and for good reason.
+The thundering of 3,160 tons of water every second gives any spectator goosebumps.
+You can choose how you want to experience this natural world wonder with many unique and exciting activities that can be pre-booked on Tripadvisor, like a cruise that takes you as close as possible to the falls.

-Inside Banff National Park you’d discover plenty of gems and one of these is Lake Louise.
-The famous crystal clear turquoise water makes it one of the most instragrammable lakes in the world.
-Canoeing is an iconic activity for travelers visiting Canada and for $105 you and three friends can hire a canoe for one hour to paddle across Lake Louise and take in incredible nature and spot small creatures in the park.
+Inside Banff National Park you’d discover plenty of gems, including Lake Louise.
+The famous crystal clear turquoise water makes it one of the most Instragrammable lakes in the world.
+Canoeing is an iconic activity for travelers visiting Canada, and for CAD105, you and three friends can hire a canoe for one hour to paddle across Lake Louise, take in incredible nature, and spot small creatures in the park.

 Chill at a Hip Gastown Bar in Van-City

 Gastown is Vancouver's oldest neighborhood that seamlessly combines old style with contemporary elements.
 It’s home to the hottest restaurants and bars, making it a great pick for an incredible night out.
-You’ll also enjoy shopping at independent fashion boutiques and modern gift stores in the city while exploring the many art galleries that line the cobblestone streets.
+You’ll also enjoy shopping at the city's independent fashion boutiques and modern gift stores while exploring the many art galleries that line the cobblestone streets.